vrtql/websockets/README.md

 int main()
 {
-    cstr uri = "ws://localhost:8000/websocket";
+    // Allocate a connection
+    vws_cnx* cnx = vws_cnx_new();

-    // vws_connect() will detect "wss" scheme and automatically use SSL vws_cnx* cnx = vws_cnx_new();
+    // Connect: vws_connect() will detect "wss" scheme and automatically use SSL cstr uri = "ws://localhost:8000/websocket";
     vws_connect(cnx, uri);

     // Check if the connection was successful